PallaDurga27/CloudBridge/CloudBridge-main/README.md

-# Suraksha Setu
+# CloudBridge

 <!-- You'll need to add your project logo image here -->
 <!-- Example: ![Suraksha Setu Logo](path/to/your/logo.png) -->

 ## 🌟 Overview

-Suraksha Setu is a comprehensive disaster management and communication gateway web application designed to coordinate emergency response and facilitate communication during crisis situations.
-The platform serves as a critical bridge between disaster management authorities, emergency responders, and affected communities.
+CloudBridge is a real-time emergency crisis management and communication platform built to enhance disaster response and coordination.
+It acts as a secure bridge between authorities, emergency responders, and affected communities by providing features like SOS alerts, live maps, instant communication, and real-time data sharing.
+The system ensures faster decision-making, seamless collaboration, and reliable support during critical situations.

 ## 🚨 Key Features